una/personal-goals/README.md

 ## This Week's Goal: Javascript

 ## Things I'll do This Week:
-- [x] Update ATXSass site with January meetup
-- [ ] Finish writing all of my holiday cards
-- [x] Go through [this](https://stormpath.com/blog/heroku-stormpath-and-expressjs/) tutorial to build an express.js app
-- [ ] Learn more about and use Swig
-- [x] Set up an app with Node & Express
-- [ ] Work on Happy Hack -- set up Gulp and basic page
-- [ ] Audio API + tree Svg thing
-- [ ] Read RRD
-- [ ] Listen to Make it So
-- [ ] List some book ideas
-- [ ] Write a blog post about Vagrant
-- [ ] Singularity homepage content ?
-- [ ] Work on Design Comp of Urban Patchwork
-- [ ] Leverage browser caching in .htaccess
-- [ ] Put in audio version of last blog post

 ### Things I'll Do This Month: December 2014
 - [ ] Continue learning angular